How to sail with us

 In a voyage of five days or more on board Prolific, you can do the Competent Crew certificate.
 On shorter trips, you can still do the Start Yachting certificate.
 Both qualifications can be earned by putting in a little extra effort on a normal voyage.
 To get either certificate, you need to get all the relevant sections signed in your logbook.
 If you don’t complete all of them on one trip, you can finish the rest on another voyage.

 Everything you need to know to earn a certificate will be taught in board, but if you want to give yourself a head start, you can practise learning to tie some knots before you come on your voyage.
-Shown below are eight knots.
-You need to be able to tie all of them to get your Competent Crew certificate.
+You can find eight knots shown in our Crew logbook: you need to be able to tie all of them to get your Competent Crew certificate.
 For Start Yachting, you just need to know the figure of eight, round turn & two half hitches, and bowline.
 Don’t worry if you find any of them difficult – someone on board will be able to help you.